Bonono63/Fantastically-Unbelievably-Craterous-Killing-Survival/README.md

 unavailable (as of 4.26.20)

+- Shader support:
+This mod pack has optifine support, but it is only really for performance, shaders do work, but only a few have decent enough compatibility not to look weird.

+semi-compatible:
+sildurs vibrant shaders lite
+beyond belief legacy final (only during the day) kuda shaders sues shaders

 # License

 This Mod pack is registered under MIT License, you can do you anything the license allows.